 Tanzania is best known for Mount Kilimanjaro, which is just one of the country’s many incredible hiking destinations.
 Camping and safari are a MUST and in Tanzania, where you can experience a Southern Circuit Safari that takes you way off road and into the wild.

 The home of Bob Marley, his music and the island lifestyle.
 It’s cultural hotspot with tons to offer.
 The weather is warm all year round, so you can literally pack your bags whenever you feel like it and escape to astounding white beaches, hike the Blue Mountain (and taste its unique Blue Mountain coffee) and maybe even learn a little “Patwa” – the native language of Jamaica.
+There is also an opportunity to take a trip over to the Cayman Islands too when in Jamaica.
+The Cayman Islands is known for its beautiful scenery, especially along the 7 mile long beach.
+There are so many things to do in the Cayman Islands, including going to the turtle centres or going to the bay.
+Hoping between these two beautiful islands will take anyones breath away, especially with the scenic views.

 11 The Philippines